Using Edge Impulse with the nRF Connect SDK

 zipfile is downloaded into your application’s

 EI_API_KEY_HEADERCMake definition.
 The API key is provided using a format in which key_name is followed by key_value.
-For example,
+For example, if the URI uses

 Downloading model directly from Edge Impulse studio